boutrosc/CS-Projects/C/Traveling Salesman/readme.txt

 2. Open a terminal

 3. Change directory to file .c and .dat location
-4. Enter "gcc traveling_salesman.c" into the terminal
+4. Enter "make" into the terminal
-5. Next type "./a.out cityweights.dat" to run
+5. Next type "./traveling cityweights.dat" to run